|"Passagen-Tempel / Eingangspartie" |

 This led to an idea about a kind of nest, slimy, insane, disgusting and more interesting than an action scene that was originally written.

-He used the book of Giger's work to base it on and with that ADI created a set piece known as the Viper's Pit or indeed the Viper's Nest, a living landscape that also serves as an entrance to the Queen's chamber.
+He used the book of Giger's work to base it on and with that ADI created a set piece cast out of flexible material known as the Viper's Pit or indeed the Viper's Nest, a living landscape that also serves as an entrance to the Queen's chamber.

 See also: The facehuggers sculpted underbelly